hynek/structlog/docs/bound-loggers.md

 ## Context

-To manipulate the context dictionary, a *bound logger* offers to:
+To manipulate the context dictionary, a *bound logger* can:

 - Recreate itself with (optional) *additional* context data: {func}`~structlog.BoundLoggerBase.bind` and {func}`~structlog.BoundLoggerBase.new`.
 - Recreate itself with *less* context data: {func}`~structlog.BoundLoggerBase.unbind` and {func}`~structlog.BoundLoggerBase.try_unbind`.